vip306/IDS-Module1-alt3-New/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:373b201f36
-## 8. Sequences and length
+## 8. Length of a Vector

-We're going to now use the `seq` from the previous question and add in the `length` command.
-The `seq` command will generate the sequence and the `length` command will tell you how many numbers the list has.
+Recall that in the last exercise we created sequences of numeric values within a certain range with a specified increment.

+Now consider how to find out how many numeric elements are included in such sequences.

+Use the sample code as reference.

 *** =instructions
-Create a vector of numbers that start at 99 and don’t exceed 999, in increments of 9: 99, 18,...999 How many numbers does the list have?
+- Create a vector of numbers that start at 99 and don’t exceed 999, in increments of 9: 99, 18,...999
+- How many numbers does the list have?
-Use only one line of code to answer both questions.
+- Use only one line of code to answer both questions.

 *** =hint
 ```{r}